 Education at Grace

 The Grace congregation continued to grow through the 1990s and 2000s.
 The congregation has always been proud of its youth and children’s programs, through the Grace Bible School, Vacation Bible School, and other activities.
 Grace is also home to the award-winning Grace Preschool (originally known as Grace Nursery School), which opened its doors in 1967.
+Grace Preschool closed its door in 2018.

 Adult education has also been an integral part of the Grace community.
 Bible classes were held in homes even before Grace’s charter service, and numerous classes and reading groups continue today.